 - Washing: Shake gently to remove insects, but avoid washing to preserve the essential oils.

-- Using: Hops are primarily used in brewing beer, but they can also be used to make herbal teas or as a flavoring in cooking.
+- Using: Primarily, people use hops for brewing beer, but they can also make herbal teas or use them as a flavoring in cooking.

 - Preserving: Dry the hop cones in a cool, dark place and store in airtight containers.